-MIL 202 MANAGEMENT TECHNIQUES 2 sem. hrs.
-Prerequisite: MIL 201
+MIL 202 MANAGEMENT TECHNIQUES Prerequisite: MIL 201

 An introduction to management principles and techniques.
 Includes a discussion of leadership principles and application of leadership techniques.
 Course concludes with an introduction to military correspondence, discussion of customs and traditions, and Ranger Challenge skills.